 He began making documentaries for the BBC and Channel 4 in 2011, primarily for the Emmy award-winning series ‘Unreported World’.
 His documentary ‘The Invisible People’, about the plight of disabled Syrian refugees in Lebanon was shortlisted for the "Royal Television Society awards in 2015.

-Alexander is a facilitator, writer and theorist.
+Alexander is a writer, facilitator and cultural commentator.
 In 2012, he co-founded a meditation school, Open Meditation.
-He has also worked in some of the world's top events and marketing agencies developing immersive live experiences.
+He has also worked in some of the world's top events agencies developing immersive live experiences.

 He is one of the organisers of Breaking Convention, Europe’s largest conference on psychedelic science and culture.
 His work on psychedelic theory has been published in the 2016 book 'Neurotransmissions', as well as ‘The Guardian’.
 He also writes fiction and plays traditional Irish music.

-Alexander leads on Rebel Wisdom's live events, and is particularly focused in finding new ways of having in-person conversations around the most essential and challenging ideas.
+Alexander leads on Rebel Wisdom's written content and live events, and is particularly focused in finding new ways of having in-person conversations around the most essential and challenging ideas.
 Rebel Wisdom's live experiences are designed to engage more than just the intellect; they are places where the ideas explored in our films can be integrated, so that they can be lived out in the real world.
-Alongside David, he leads the Rebel Wisdom ‘New Masculinity’ weekends.